neverfap-deluxe/nfd-api/content/content_articles/DONE--COM--C--everything-is-a-choice.md

 The important thing to understand about success is that it doesn't happen at a high level.

 It happens on an emotional and physical level.

 Success is the difference between choosing to remain calm in a tense situation, as opposed to losing our cool.

 Success isn't about being wealthy or driving a fast car.

-Success is about having control over our feelings and emotions, so we feel indifferent about how much money we or anyone else has.
+Success is about having control over our feelings and emotions.

 In the context of porn addiction, success is acknowledging that our cravings for porn are merely habitual, and not to be taken personally.

 Success is meditating daily so that we can learn the skills to properly address our porn addiction.